IanStarnes/Barbara-And-Ian/Postlabs/Data Analysis Lab 3.md

 In Lab 1, a pre-calculated mass of NaHCO3 was weighed out and added into a 4 L lake that had a stirrer bar inside.
 The stirrer bar was placed to model the lake as a completely mixed flow reactor, CMFR.
 A pH probe was placed in the lake to measure the change over a course of 20 minutes.
 In 5 minute intervals, a 100 mL sample of the lake was taken, labelled and set aside.
 The samples were kept to be used later in Lab 2.

 In Lab 2, the 5 different samples were used to perform titrations in order to find the equivalent volume.
 The titrant used was 0.05 N HCl.
-The pH probe recorded the data necessary for ProCoDA to create Gran plot analysis.
+The pH probe recorded the data necessary for ProCoDA to execute a Gran plot analysis.

 #### Data Analysis